letoribo/mcp-graphql-enhanced/README.md

 ## Security Considerations

-Mutations are disabled by default as a security measure to prevent an LLM from modifying your database or service data.
-Consider carefully before enabling mutations in production environments.
+Mutations are disabled by default to prevent unintended data changes.
+Always validate HEADERS and SCHEMA inputs in production.
+Use HTTPS endpoints and short-lived tokens where possible.
 ## Customize for your own server

 This is a very generic implementation where it allows for complete introspection and for your users to do whatever (including mutations).
 If you need a more specific implementation I'd suggest to just create your own MCP and lock down tool calling for clients to only input specific query fields and/or variables.
 You can use this as a reference.